Learn - Planner

 |---|---|

-If you only have read access, Resolve item shows Read-only access - cannot modify.
+If you only have read access, Resolve Event reads Read-only access - cannot modify.

 When Resolve asks first

-There are two scopes of edit, and the right one depends on whether the change should apply to one event or every future event.
+There are two scopes of edit, and which one you want depends on whether the change applies once or from now on.

-- Edit the item template when the change applies forward.
-Rent went up to $1,900 from next month onward: open the item from Items, change the amount, save.
-Every future event reflects the new amount.
+- Edit the flow when the change applies forward.
+Rent rises to $1,900 next month: open the flow from Flows, change the amount, save, and every future event follows.

-- Edit the event when the change applies only to one event.
-Your paycheck arrived a day late this period, or rent was waived for a single month: select the event, tap Edit Event, change the amount or date, save.
-The original date or amount stays visible, struck through, on the row.
+- Edit the event when the change applies to one date only.
+Your paycheck landed a day late, or rent was waived for a month: select the event, tap Edit Event, change what you need, save.
+The original value stays visible, struck through, on the row.

 Why doesn’t editing one event change every future event?
-Because the schedule is the template, and the events are what the template generates.
-A one-off change writes a per-event override on top of the template; the template, and every other event from it, is untouched.
-So your “rent waived this month” stays one month only, and your other already-customised events are not disturbed when you later change the schedule itself.
+The schedule is the template and the events are what it produces.
+A one-off edit is written on top of the template rather than into it, so “rent waived this month” stays one month, and your other customized events are undisturbed when you later change the schedule itself.

 The fields:

 - Name.
-The label that appears on the event row.
-Defaults to the item’s name.
+The label on the event row.
+Defaults to the flow’s name.

 - Amount.
 The planned amount for this event.